So, you got your dream car - an Audi TT Coupe quattro - but you’ve been giving it some fair old welly on the weekends.

 The Audi Extended warranty begins when your standard Audi factory warranty ends.

-There are two levels of cover that you can choose from: Named Component Cover and All Component Cover.
+There are two levels of cover that you can choose from: All Component Cover and Named Component Cover.

 All repairs are carried out at Audi approved centres by Audi trained technicians using Audi approved parts.